Hair Raiser

 “You must treat her like a lover.
 Stroke her tenderly, undress her, and zen unleash your desire when you devour her.
 I guarantee you will be satisfied.”

 Chef Pierre Chevalier fixed his class of fifteen wannabe cooks with a stern glare.
-Holding up an unblemished banana, he waved it in the air like a giant phallic symbol.
-“Observe ze proper technique.
-To make Bananas Foster, first begin by peeling ze skin with a gentle hand to avoid bruising.”
+Holding up an unblemished banana, he waved it in the air with a flourish.
+“Observe ze proper technique to make Bananas Foster.
+First begin by peeling ze skin with a gentle hand to avoid bruising.”

 The chef finished slicing the banana into a bowl.
 Several more fruits met the same fate before Pierre melted a chunk of butter in a skillet.
 He added the banana slices, sprinkling cinnamon on top until a delicious fragrance filled the air.